CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

 As for the vacuum stability of the model, one can investigate the following general renormalizable scalar potential,

 where $X^\dagger \cdot Y$ and $(X\otimes Y)_0$ are the two $SU(2)$ invariant tensor products

 for two triplets of $X = (x_1, x_2, x_3)^T$ and $Y = (y_1,y_2,y_3)^T$.
 As a result, there exists a parameter region where the CP-like symmetric vacuum given in Eq.~\eqref{eq:VEV1} is stable.
 Therefore we show that a CP-like symmetric model with continuous internal symmetry can be naturally derived from a proper CP symmetric model.

-Needless to say, there is another stable vacuum with $\braket{S}=(0,v,0), \ v \in \mathbb{R}$, where the unbroken generator is given as $\sigma_3$, so that a proper CP symmetry remains after the SSB.
-The symmetry breaking patterns of $SU(2)\times U(1)$ and CP are summarized in Fig.~\ref{fig:chart}.
+While we use a basis where the unbroken group is represented by $U(1)_{\sigma_2}$, all $U(1)$ subgroups of $SU(2)$ are completely equal, as their matrix representations can be transformed through a basis change.
+Hence breaking to one or the other subgroup should have the same phenomenological consequence.
+Given that the CP transformation with $U = \mathbf{1}_{3\times 3}$ properly maps $U(1)_{\sigma_3}$ to its complex conjugate, it might be inferred that the model can exhibit a physical CP symmetry for $U(1)_{\sigma_3}$ invariant vacuum after a basis change, suggesting that a CP-like symmetric vacuum for continuous groups might not exist.
+This apparent puzzle can be resolved by considering the basis change of the CP transformation matrix $U$ simultaneously.